Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## 12. 🔐 DNS and `unbound`

-Unbound is a recursive, caching DNS resolver with DNSSEC validation and RPZ support.
+Unbound is a recursive, caching DNS resolver with DNSSEC validation, DNS over TLS, and RPZ support.
 The following configuration forwards DNS over TLS to Google and blocks malicious domains.

 ### `/var/unbound/etc/unbound.conf`